leetvr/hy/docs/source/ref/glossary.rst

   example, number of hitpoints), and each entity of that type can customise those properties

+ entity property
+  every :term:`entity type` defines a set of allowed properties for that entity type (for example, hitpoints).
+Each instance of that entity has its own value for those properties (some mobs may have more hitpoints) and can use that to control its behavior

  game
   a game takes place in a :term:`world`.
 Usually it has a start, an end, some players, and some sort of high score... but it’s up to you!